 I am a Professor in the Department of Computer Science & Engineering at the University of Washington.
 I grew up in Bonn, Germany, and received my Ph.D. in 1998 from the Computer Science Department at the University of Bonn.
 I joined the UW faculty in the fall of 2000.

 My research interests are in robotics, artificial intelligence, and state estimation.
-I am the head of the UW Robotics and State Estimation Lab RSE-Lab and I currently serve as the academic PI of the Intel Science and Technology Center for Pervasive Computing ISTC-PC.
+I am the head of the UW Robotics and State Estimation Lab RSE-Lab and recently served as the academic PI of the Intel Science and Technology Center for Pervasive Computing ISTC-PC.
 I’m a Fellow of the AAAI, ACM, and IEEE, recipient of the IEEE RAS Pioneer Award and the IJCAI John McCarthy Award, and served as an editor of the IEEE Transactions on Robotics.

 Research: The goal of my research is to enable systems to interact with people and their environment in an intelligent way.
 A lot of my work focuses on perception and its connection to control, where we develop techniques to extract relevant information from raw sensor data.
 Application areas of my work include human activity recognition, 3D mapping and tracking, and robot manipulation and control.